 Creating Forward Motion in Music

-In the following excerpt from Mozart’s Sonata K. 333, the gravitational tug of the downbeats pulls the melody notes in each of the bracketed groups forward.
+In the following excerpt from Mozart’s Sonata K. 333 for piano, the gravitational tug of the downbeats pulls the melody notes forward to the longer notes that conclude each bracketed group.

-Play the example—or sing the melody—and drive the shorter notes toward the longer ones that conclude each group.
+Play or sing the melody multiple times, and experiment with driving the shorter notes toward the longer ones.

 When the note values in a composition are more uniform, one way to create forward motion is to slightly extend the durations of stronger or more prominent pitches and then push the subsequent weaker ones forward to the next stronger pitch.

-Repeatedly play the next example on a keyboard or cello and propel the sixteenth notes following a strong beat toward the strong beat to come.
+Repeatedly vocalize or play the next example, and propel the sixteenth notes following a strong beat toward the strong beat to come.
 For example, you might extend the duration of the sixteenth notes on the first beat of each measure and do so minutely on the third beat.